A sudden rain shower, leaking shoes, and it’s already happened:

-Since an excess of ROS damages intestinal epithelia, scavenging of these reactive molecules contributes to a reduction of inflammatory processes in the intestine.
-Thus, reduced enterocyte turnover and improved intestinal integrity are associated with a lower occurrence of the leaky-gut syndrome and food pad lesions.
+Since an excess of ROS may damage the intestinal epithelia, scavenging of these reactive molecules can contribute to a reduction of inflammatory processes in the intestine.
+Thus, reduced enterocyte turnover and improved intestinal integrity can be associated with a lower occurrence of the leaky-gut syndrome.

 Not only wet litter leads to footpad lesions.
-In particular, excreted ammonia plays an additional significant role in the generation of footpad lesions due to its irritating effect on epithelia, causing damage to the skin barrier.
+In particular, excreted ammonia plays an additional significant role in the generation of footpad lesions due to its irritating effect on epithelia.

 Ammonia, resulting from feed protein and amino acid degradation, is detoxified to uric acid in the liver of birds and then excreted via kidneys.